cgwire/kitsu/docs/getting-started-advanced/README.md

 Type the list elements below **Available values**, and confirm them by clicking on **Add value**.

 You can also link the custom column to one or several departments.

+If you link a custom column to a departement, the artists will see this column on their todo page, and on their departement filtered view.

 Validate the creation of the custom column with the **Confirm** button.